melezhik/Sparrow6/documentation/development.md

     ).task-run;

-# Mimic "command line arguments"
+# Args stringification

+`Arg stringification` the process of coercing `args` array into command line parameters.

 Consider a simple example.

 We want to create a wrapper for some external `script` which accepts the following command line arguments:

     script {flags} {named parameters} {value}